grandstaish/paperparcel/README.md

 }
 ```

 As you can see, `SparseArrayAdapter` has a dependency on another `TypeAdapter` to handle the parcelling of its items, but the item type is not hard-coded (it is generic).
-PaperParcel will compose the minimum set of `TypeAdapter` instances for you in the generated code to be able to parcel all of the annotated object's fields.

 You can take advantage of this power to easily add support for container types that don't come out of the box, e.g. `RealmList` for [Realm](https://github.com/realm/realm-java), various non-java `Collection` types in [Kotlin](https://github.com/JetBrains/kotlin/), or even `ImmutableList` for [Guava](https://github.com/google/guava).

 ## Excluding Fields